 |Auf Deutsch, but most of the site in English too.
 Huge collection of puzzles, most of them with pretty nice Java applets.
 Not to be missed.|

-If you ever experienced frustration in your dealings with some administration, then the Bureaucratic Nightmare (www.puzzlemonster.com/visual/nightmare/) would have been for you, were it not that puzzlemonster seems to be inhabited by some nasty bugs.
+If you ever experienced frustration in your dealings with some administration, then Robert Abbott's Bureaucratic Nightmare (www.puzzlemonster.com/visual/nightmare/) would have been for you, but it too was in Java and has disappeared.

 |Once upon a time, there was a beautiful prince...
 No, let's start again.
 Once upon a time, there was a former adviser to Margaret Thatcher who designed a puzzle so difficult that it would take anybody many years (one million billion, according to his calculations) to solve it.
 So he offered a prize of one million pounds for the first one to solve it.
 Unfortunately, his estimates were somewhat wrong (what a surprise…), and it took barely one year for some smart mathematicians to come up with a solution.|

 and its siblings … but in spite of all that stuff, the puzzle was (and still is, minus the prize) a lot of fun, and it had four companions, one online (now gone) and the other three for sale.

 |The first two, Meteor (featuring 10 pieces, 2098 solutions) and Delta